Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.3.0
+Announcing Python-Blosc2 2.3.1
 ==============================

-This new minor release adds methods to handle NDArrays serialized into memory frames, and allows opening super-chunks stored in container files (like HDF5) by their offset.
-C-Blosc2 is updated to the latest stable version, which provides support for AVX512 and fixes compatibility with ARM platforms (e.g. Raspberry Pi).
+The new minor release 2.3 adds methods to handle NDArrays serialized into memory frames, and allows opening super-chunks stored in container files (like HDF5) by their offset.
+C-Blosc2 is updated to the latest stable version, which provides support for AVX512 (temporarily disabled in wheels) and fixes compatibility with ARM platforms (e.g. Raspberry Pi).
 Cython 3 is now required for building, and other minor fixes and additions are included as well.

 For more info, you can have a look at the release notes in: